pubg/protoc-gen-jsonschema/README.md

 ```

 ### I'd like to comply with the protobuf JSON mapping standard
-By default, this plugin does not comply to the Protobuf standard because most plugins and other JSON libraries do not address integers larger than a 53-bit value.
+By default, this plugin does not comply with the Protobuf standard because most plugins and other JSON libraries do not address integers larger than a 53-bit value.
 To ensure greater compatibility with other libraries, this plugin converts int64 values to integers instead of strings.
 However, to comply with the Protobuf standard, int64 values should be converted to strings.
-Below options will assist you.
+The below options will assist you.
 ```
-protoc --jsonschema_out=. --jsonschema_opt=int64_as_string=true *.proto
+protoc --jsonschema_out=. --jsonschema_opt=respect_protojson_int64=true --jsonschema_opt=respect_protojson_presence=true *.proto
 ```

 ### I'm not satisfied with the plugin's options.
-I want to customize every fields
+I want to customize every field
 This plugin offers options for fields, messages, and enums.
 You can utilize these options in the jsonschema.proto file within your proto.
 ```
 cp jsonschema.proto examples/jsonschema.proto